luntergroup/octopus/README.md

 ---

 Octopus is a mapping-based variant caller that implements several calling models within a unified haplotype-aware framework.
-Octopus explicitly stores allele phasing infomation which allows haplotypes to be dynamically excluded and extended.
-Primarily this means octopus can jointly consider allele sets far exceeding the cardinality of other approaches, but perhaps more importantly, it allows *marginalisation* over posterior distributions in haplotype space at specific loci.
-In practise this means octopus can achieve far greater allelic genotyping accuracy than other methods, but can also infer conditional or unconditional phase probabilities directly from genotype probability distributions.
-This allows octopus to report consistent allele event level variant calls *and* independent phase information.
+Octopus takes inspiration from particle filtering by constructing a tree of haplotypes and dynamically pruning and extending the tree based on haplotype posterior probabilities in a sequential manner.
+This allows octopus to implicitly candider all possible haplotypes at a given loci in reasonable time.

+There are currently three calling models implemented:

+- An individual model for calling **germline variants** in a single healthy individual.
+- A tumour model for calling germline variants and **somatic mutations** in one or more tumour samples from a single individual.
+- A trio model for calling germline variants and *de novo* mutations in a parent-offspring trio.

+Octopus is currently able to call SNVs, small-medium sized indels, small complex rearrangements and micro-inversions.

+We hope to implement more calling models in the future, including, but not limited to:

+- A population model for calling germline variants from multiple healthy individuals within a population.
+- A pedigree model for calling germline and *de novo* mutations in multiple healthy individuals from a known pedigree.
+- A haploid clonal model for calling polymorphisms in a sample of mixed bacteria isolates.

 ## Requirements
 * A C++14 compiler with SSE2 support